Engee documentation

 Here we will look at working with 4-FSK (Frequency Shift Keying) in Engee.

 Frequency modulation is a type of modulation in which information is encoded by changing the frequency of a signal.
-4-FSK, Four Level Frequency Shift Keying, is the type of modulation used in DMR (Digital Mobile Radio) and is optimal for use in PMR (Professional Mobile Radio) systems.
+4-FSK, four-level frequency manipulation, is a type of modulation used in DMR (Digital Mobile Radio), and it is optimal for use in PMR (Professional Mobile Radio) systems.

-We will also generate Verilog code from this model and verify that it works in Vivado.
+We will also generate the Verilog code from this model and test its performance in Vivado.

 Verilog is a hardware description language used to develop electronic systems.

-Verilog is needed in the design, verification and implementation of analogue, digital and mixed electronic systems at different levels of abstraction.
+Verilog is needed in the design, verification, and implementation of analog, digital, and mixed electronic systems at various levels of abstraction.

 In [ ]: